-GRAFENWOEHR, Germany — Flowers have started to bloom, the sun has finally (yes, finally) peeked out from behind the winter clouds and the sound of chirping birds fills the air.
-Yes, spring is in the air, summer is following closely behind, and in Germany, the first of May is a day to celebrate the changing seasons.
+GRAFENWOEHR, Germany — Flowers have started to bloom, the sun has finally peeked out from behind the winter clouds, and the sound of chirping birds fills the air.
+In Germany, May 1 is the day to celebrate the changing seasons.

 Numerous celebrations take place at the foot of pole to include singing, dancing and feasting.
-The town’s festive stump usually remains standing until Pentecost, although some towns may decide to leave it up until summer.
+The town’s festive stump usually remains standing until Pentecost, or Whit Monday; although, some towns may decide to leave it up until summer.

-The towering emblem can’t be missed and generally stands upright in the center of villages inviting light and warmth to the community.
+The towering emblem can’t be missed, and it generally stands upright in the center of villages inviting light and warmth to the community.

 Community members who wish to attend May Day celebrations can usually find information on posters and signs outside their town.